Brian the Brain

-"Brian the Brain" is the fifth episode of the second series of Space: 1999 (and the 29th episode overall of the programme).
+"Brian the Brain" is the eighth episode of the second series of Space: 1999 (and the 32nd episode overall of the programme).
 The screenplay was written by Jack Ronder; the director was Kevin Connor.
 The final shooting script is dated 5 May 1976, with amendments dated 11 May 1976.
 Live action filming took place Tuesday 18 May 1976 through Wednesday 2 June 1976.

 Plot

 Alpha's Computer indicates that the Moon is changing course.
 The only object nearby is a planetoid, whose gravity is too weak to affect the Moon.
 As the Alphans wonder whether Computer is malfunctioning, an Earth spacecraft – a Swift – appears.
 The pilot identifies himself as a member of Star Mission, an interstellar expedition which left Earth in 1996.

 Landing at Alpha, the pilot is revealed to be a wheeled artificial intelligence that integrates with the Swift's computer.
 The Alphans call the robot "Brian" after it reveals that it once mispronounced the word "brain".
 Friendly and talkative, Brian is the sole survivor of Star Mission.
 His human colleagues mysteriously died after landing on the nearby planetoid, designated "Planet D".
 After an electronic dialogue with Computer, Brian offers to investigate the Moon's course change if the Alphans help him to identify what killed the explorers.

 Brian, Commander Koenig and Dr Russell return to the Swift, which Brian launches.
 Suddenly terse, Brian tells Koenig and Russell they are going to Planet D – and he will eject them into space if they resist.

 On Alpha, Brian's actions have crippled Computer.
 Controller Verdeschi launches Eagles to intercept the Swift and rescue Koenig and Russell.
 Fearing that Brian will knock out the Eagles' computers, Koenig orders them back to Alpha.